Gloria Patri: Western Churches

 In the Roman Rite, the Gloria Patri is frequently chanted or recited in the Liturgy of the Hours principally at the end of psalms and canticles and in the responsories.
 There are a few exceptions: for the canticle in the Book of Daniel, Chapter 3 (The Prayer of Azariah and Song of the Three Holy Children), the Gloria Patri is not chanted; rubrics in the liturgical books direct that: In fine huius cantici non dicitur Gloria Patri ("at the end of this canticle the Gloria Patri is not to be said").
 Instead, the phrase "Praise him, and magnify him forever" is used.

 The Gloria Patri also figures in the Introit of the Latin Mass.
 It is also present in the Introit in the form of the Roman Rite published in Divine Worship: The Missal.
-The prayer also figures prominently in pious devotions, notably the rosary, where it is recited at the end of each decade.

-Amongst Anglicans, the Gloria Patri is mainly used at the Daily Offices of Morning and Evening Prayer, to introduce and conclude the singing or recitation of psalms, and to conclude the canticles that lack their own concluding doxologies.
+The prayer also figures prominently in pious devotions, notably the Rosary, where it is recited at the end of each decade.
+Among Anglicans, the Gloria Patri is mainly used at the Daily Offices of Morning and Evening Prayer, to introduce and conclude the singing or recitation of psalms, and to conclude the canticles that lack their own concluding doxologies.

 Lutherans have historically added the Gloria Patri both after the chanting of the Responsorial Psalm and following the Nunc Dimittis during their Divine Service, as well as during Matins and Vespers in the Canonical hours.
 In Methodism, the Gloria Patri (usually in the traditional English form above) is frequently sung to conclude the "responsive reading" of the psalms as they are set out for congregational reading.
-The prayer is also frequently used in evangelical Presbyterian churches.